-I am a practicing scenographer with over fifteen years of experience in a variety of national and international performance design and practice (UK, USA, Europe, Mexico).
+I am a practising scenographer with over 15 years of experience in a variety of national and international performance design and practice (UK, USA, Europe, Mexico).

 I have gained a PhD in Performance (Scenography) from the University of Leeds exploring the intersections between performance design practice, participation and cognitive neuroscience.
 I have contributed to multiple international academic conferences and symposia in the fields of performance, humanities and cognition (Cognitive Futures in the Arts and Humanities, IFTR, PSi, Worlding the Brain).
 From the summer of 2018 to January 2019 I have been a Visiting Short-Term Post-Doctoral Fellow at the Leeds Arts and Humanities Research Institute.